553

 SMTP Error 553: Mailbox Name Not Allowed

-Hard Bounce High Severity Address RFC 5321
+Permanent failure High severity Address RFC 5321

+SMTP Error 553 means “Mailbox Name Not Allowed.”
 The recipient email address has a syntax problem, uses characters not allowed by the server, or the server policy does not allow that particular mailbox name.
 This can also indicate a relay attempt that the server refuses to process.

 SMTP code 553 indicates the mailbox name provided in the RCPT TO command is not allowed by the receiving server.
 This can mean the address format is invalid, contains prohibited characters, or the server policy restricts certain mailbox names.
 It differs from 550 (user unknown) because the issue is with the address format or policy rather than the user not existing.